web333wiki/web3-wiki/cards/zkKYC.md

 ### How zkKYC Works (Generalized Flow)

 1.  **Traditional KYC with IdP:** The user first completes a standard KYC process with a trusted Identity Provider.
 2.  **Issuance of Attestation/Credential:** The IdP issues a digitally signed attestation or credential to the user.
-This credential cryptographically binds certain attributes to the user's [[Wallet]] or a decentralized identifier ([[Decentralized Identity (DID)]]).
+This credential cryptographically binds certain attributes to the user's wallet or a decentralized identifier ([[Decentralized Identity (DID)]]).
 For example, it might attest that the wallet holder is not on a specific watchlist.
 3.  **Proof Generation:** When the user wants to access a service requiring KYC, their software generates a zero-knowledge proof.
 This proof demonstrates that they hold a valid credential from a recognized IdP satisfying the service's requirements (e.g., "I possess an attestation from IdP Z showing I am not on Sanctions List A").
 The proof itself does not reveal the user's name, date of birth, or other PII contained in the original credential.
 4.  **Proof Verification:** The service provider verifies the ZKP.
 If the proof is valid, the user is granted access, having met the KYC requirement without disclosing their underlying data to the service provider.